turbot/steampipe-plugin-config/docs/tables/json_key_value.md

 +---------+-----------------------------+--------+----------+-------+
 ```

-or, you can check the value for a particular key:
+You can also check the value for a particular key:

 ```sql
 with items as (